zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 * your system has a highly fluctuating load average / throughput
 * you're handling more than 1 HTTP request per thread (for instance if you're using Node or Go or...).
 * the CPU activity on your system is caused by something other than your HTTP request processing
-* this time includes time spent doing context switches between processes.
-My hope is that it's not a lot, but the higher the CPU load, the more context switches there will be.
+* this time (time running + time waiting for the CPU) includes time spent doing context switches between processes, and time spent on-CPU inside the kernel

 There’s likely another caveat I’ve missed, but I think that’s most of them.